oviniciusfeitosa/oviniciusfeitosa/README.md

 ### About me:

-- 💼 I am currently working at [Coopersytem](https://www.coopersystem.com.br) acting as Solutions Architect / Full Stack Developer
+- 💼 I am currently working at [Coopersytem](https://www.coopersystem.com.br) acting as Solutions Architect, Full Stack Developer and Devops enthusiast
 - 👨‍💻 I work with technology since 2008
 - 🎓 Graduated in Information Systems with specialization in web systems development
 - 🇧🇷 Live in Brazil